cbhushan/bashmenot-website/pages/reference/index.md

 ### `s3_copy`
 > Arguments:  _`src_bucket src_object dst_bucket dst_object dst_acl`_

-Copy the specified resource on S3 with HTTP `PUT` without downloading or uploading the resource data.
+Copy the specified resource on S3 with HTTP `PUT`, without downloading or uploading the resource data.

 The source and destination may be the same bucket or separate buckets.